RedisBloom/RedisBloom/docs/Bloom_Commands.md

 ### Description:

-Creates an empty Bloom Filter with a given desired error ratio and initial capacity.
+Creates an empty Bloom Filter for the initial capacity requested with an upper bound `error_rate`.
+By default, the filter auto-scale when capacity is reached.

-Though the filter can scale up by creating sub-filters, it will consume more memory and CPU time than an equivalent filter that had the right capacity when initialized.
+Though the filter can scale up by creating sub-filters, it is recommended to reserve enough capacity since maintaining and querying sub-filters requires more memory and CPU time than an equivalent filter that had the right capacity when initialized.

-The number of hash functions is -log(error)/ln(2)^2 The number of bits per item is -log(error)/ln(2)
+The number of hash functions is -log(error)/ln(2)^2.
+The number of bits per item is -log(error)/ln(2) ≈ 1.44.

+* **1%**    error rate requires 7  hash functions and 10.08 bits per item.
+* **0.1%**  error rate requires 10 hash functions and 14.4  bits per item.
+* **0.01%** error rate requires 14 hash functions and 20.16 bits per item.

 ### Parameters: